 Create Zap and set up the trigger

-Once logged in, click Make a Zap to create a new Zap.
+Once logged in, hover over the + button on the left-hand side and click Make a Zap to create a new Zap.

 Now you will need to log into your Postmark account.
-Once logged in, navigate to your Postmark server and go to Settings > Webhooks and click Add webhook.
+Once logged in, navigate to your Postmark server and select your Stream.
+From there click Webhooks and then Add webhook

-Back in Postmark, paste the URL into the Webhook URL field.
-Select Bounce under 'Which events should we send?'.
-Next to 'Test your webhook URL' select Bounce in the dropdown and then click Send Test.
-Send test will generate a sample bounce webhook event and send it to your Zap's webhook URL.
+Paste the URL into the Webhook URL field.
+Select Bounce under “Which events should we send?”.
+Next to “Test your webhook URL” select Bounce in the dropdown and then click Send Test.
+Send test will generate a sample bounce webhook event and send it to your Zap’s webhook URL.
 We will use this sample data to set up the email notification that will head to your users when an email they send bounces.

 Scroll down and select Save webhook to save the webhook settings in Postmark.